antoniopangallo/tablefy/README.md

             showAdd:true,      // if is true show the Add Button ajax:{
                     url: "path/test.php", // A string containing the URL to which the request is sent.
-                    data: { param :"foo", ... }  // Data to be sent to the server.
+                    data: { key :"value", ... }  // Data to be sent to the server.
                  }
 }
 ```